Sewanee: The University of the South: Literary associations

 The Sewanee Review, founded in 1892, is the oldest continuously published literary magazine in the United States, and has published many distinguished authors.
-Its success has helped launch the Sewanee Writers' Conference, held each summer.
+Its success helped launch the Sewanee Writers' Conference, held each summer.
 The School of Letters, offering an M.A. in English and M.F.A. in Creative Writing, was established in 2006.
-The current editor is Adam Ross (author).
+The current editor is Adam Ross.

-Sewanee and its environs have been the (temporary or full-time) residence of authors such as Allen Tate, Andrew Lytle, William Alexander Percy, Walker Percy, Shelby Foote, Caroline Gordon, and Robert Lowell.
+Sewanee and its environs have been the (temporary or full-time) residence of such authors as Allen Tate, Andrew Lytle, William Alexander Percy, Walker Percy, Shelby Foote, Caroline Gordon, and Robert Lowell.
 In 1983 playwright and Pulitzer Prize winner Tennessee Williams left his literary rights to the University of the South.
-Royalties have helped build the Tennessee Williams Center, a performance venue and teaching facility, and to create the Tennessee Williams teaching fellowships, which bring well-known figures in the arts to the campus.
+Ensuing royalties helped build the Tennessee Williams Center, a performance venue and teaching facility, and create the Tennessee Williams teaching fellowships, which bring well-known figures in the arts to the campus.

 "Ecce quam bonum et quam iucundum habitare fratres in unum", the university's motto, is taken from the opening of Psalm 133: "Behold how good and how pleasant it is for brethren to dwell together in unity."